The problem: writing a very simple Makefile to build a C shared library.

 Nice.
 But what about our little test program?
 Let’s add some clutter to the minimal Makefile:

-The complete version has a test
+The complete version has a test target which builds the foo_test executable (only if needed) and

 launches it (always).
-There is an intermediate step (the one involving ldconfig
+There is an intermediate step (the one involving ldconfig) which takes care of

-creating some symlinks needed to link against our foo
+creating some symlinks needed to link against our foo library.

 References